Whatever your role in the workplace, a clear and assertive approach will prevent misunderstanding and ensure that your message is heard.

 Your behaviour tends to be aggressive. d) is directly aggressive, whilst a) is indirectly aggressive and manipulative.
 People often confuse assertive behaviour with aggressive behaviour so it’s not unusual to have a high score here.
 When being assertive, it’s a common concern to feel that your behaviour is perceived by others as aggressive.
 There is a difference between assertiveness and aggressiveness.
-Assertiveness is about stating how you feel while being respectful of others while aggressiveness is when there is a general perception that there is a winner and loser dependent on the behaviour being shown.
+Assertiveness is about stating how you feel while being respectful of others while aggressiveness is when there is a general perception that a winner and loser is dependent on the behaviour being shown.

-You might think it strange that there would ever be a justification for aggressive behaviour, however raising your voice a little or demanding to speak to a manager could land your ongoing complaint at the top of a service provider’s pile.
+You might think it strange that there would ever be a justification for aggressive behaviour, however, raising your voice a little or demanding to speak to a manager could land your ongoing complaint at the top of a service provider’s pile.
 Just be aware that regular use of such tactics may lead to others seeing you as forceful and bullying in your style.

 Want to learn how to use assertiveness effectively in the workplace today?

-Being assertive requires a high level of consideration for the needs of all involved in the matter concerned, as well as a high level of personal courage to stand firm in the face of opposition, whether this be real or perceived.
+Being assertive requires a high level of consideration for the needs of all involved in the matter concerned, as well as a high level of personal courage to stand firm in the face of opposition, whether this is real or perceived.

 Whether you’re too submissive, aggressive or want to learn even more about being assertive, there are quick tips and tools the moment you take one of our bite-sized courses.